- NiCad & NEuE

 - March 21, 2013

 - Outside Time– World premiere Klas Torstensson, Dutch premiere Benjamin Staern –Thursday April 11th Amsterdam Muziekgebouw aan ’t IJFriday April 12th The Hague Korzo TheaterSaturday April 13th Arnhem Musis SacrumThe New European Ensemble presents the world premiere of Sieben mal sieben, a new work by Klas Torstensson written especially for the ensemble.
-His piece is a colourful tribute to Arnold Schönberg’s Serenade, written for the same seven instruments: clarinet, bass clarinet, violin, viola, cello, guitar and mandolin.
+He pays tribute to Arnold Schönberg’s Serenade by choosing the same seven instruments: clarinet, bass clarinet, violin, viola, cello, guitar and mandolin.
 Torstensson is one of the Netherlands' most prominent composers.
-In the press reviews his compositions are called 'spectacular', 'impressive' and 'stunningly beautiful'.
+In reviews his compositions are called 'spectacular', 'impressive' and 'stunningly beautiful'.

 Christian Karlsen conductor